• Skip to primary navigation

 Conventional Method

-• Line a rectangular flat baking tray (approx. 30cm X 40cm) with baking paper.
+• Line a rectangular flat baking tray (approx. 30cm x 40cm) with baking paper.
+Set aside.

-• Place chocolate melts into the microwave on 50% power for 3-4 minutes (or until melted), stirring every 30 seconds with a dry metal spoon.
-Alternatively, melt on the stove-top using a double boiler.
+• Place the milk (or dark) chocolate into a microwave-safe bowl and melt on 50% power for 3-4 minutes (or until just melted), stirring every 30 seconds with a dry metal spoon.

-• Working quickly, place the roasted almonds and cranberries on top of the chocolate and press down slightly.
+• Working quickly, place the roasted almonds and cranberries on top of the chocolate.

 • Place the bark into the fridge to set completely.